-Direct Debit is a means of payment where you give permission to a company to collect an agreed amount of funds from your Bank Account or Credit Card.
-Your payments happen automatically once the timing, amount, and frequency for paying bills is established and once the direct debit form has been signed and submitted.
+Ezidebit is a means of payment where you give permission to the company to collect an agreed amount of funds from your bank account or credit card.
+Payment will happen automatically once the time, amount and frequency of paying bills is established.

 No Health Fund?